-Scenarios module: User Flows and Sitemaps
+Scenarios module: User Flows, Sitemaps and diagrams

 The Scenarios module offers a robust diagraming tool that can be connected to the rest of your prototype.
 It can provide the stakeholders of your projects different ways to visualize aspects of the application that you’re designing that are hard to visualize in the prototype.
 The typical usages of Scenarios are to diagram User Flows and to lay out Website Sitemaps.
 The flexibility of the tools allows you to diagram practically anything.

 You can create as many Scenarios as you want and make them visible in the Simulation.
 You can also link from the screens in your prototype to the scenarios expanding the ways to communicate complex flows.
 You can even restrict the navigation of your prototype by what is defined in the scenarios to guide the users.

 - Toolbar – here you can find all the elements to draw a User Flow in the canvas.
 You’ll find components like Screens, Actions, Decisions, Notes (text boxes), Images or arrows to connect all those elements together.
 You can also launch the simulation of your prototype starting from the current Scenario opened.
 You can find a detailed description of each element of the toolbar in the next section.